 When people ask about the cuisine in Lisbon, a food fanatic like ourselves might immediately devolve into crazed maniac rhyming off, in full shriek, the things you need to try.
 Sardines!
 Green wine!
 Ginjinha!
 Bacalhau!
 Port!
 Yes, you must try them all, but top of the list no matter who you ask will always be: custard tarts.

 Pastéis de Nata (pastel de nata, singular) are an iconic, edible symbol of the Portuguese capital, and something which many flock to Lisboa to sample in a bit of a pilgrimage to patisserie perfection.
-They do live up to the hype, and everyone has their favourite spots that they may/may not let you in on, but there’s nothing worse than trying one that doesn’t live up to it and we’ve been there on a couple of occasions – so we want to share the three best places we found.
+They do live up to the hype, and everyone has their favourite spots that they may/may not let you in on, but there’s nothing worse than trying one that doesn’t live up to it and we’ve been there on a couple of occasions – so we want to share the four best places we found.

 There are three things you’d look for in a decent custard tart that ticks every box: a flaky yet crispy pastry base that you can taste the butter in.
 A sweet custard with a hint of vanilla that’s midway between firm and silkily oozing, and a caramelised, char-spotted crowning on top.
 Seems simple, right?
 Over the course of 48 Hours in Lisbon we sniffed out the best pastelaria we could find.
-Wading through lots of suggestions of “the best custard tarts” – of which we were inundated – we found three in particular that we wanted to shout about.
+Wading through lots of suggestions of “the best custard tarts” – of which we were inundated – we found four in particular that we wanted to shout about.
 The first, is Manteigaria.